kevintruong/til/Synchronization,-Part-3:-Working-with-Mutexes-And-Semaphores.md

 The code has a second error; `is_empty` returns after the comparison and will not unlock the mutex.
 However the error would not be spotted immediately.
 For example, suppose one thread calls `is_empty` and a second thread later calls `push`.
 This thread would mysteriously stop.
 Using debugger you can discover that the thread is stuck at the lock() method inside the `push` method because the lock was never unlocked by the earlier `is_empty` call.
 Thus an oversight in one thread led to problems much later in time in an arbitrary other thread.

+## How do I use mutex lock to make my data-structure thread-safe (version 3)?

 A better version is shown below -

 ```C
 // An attempt at a thread-safe stack (version 3)
 int count;